Lower Prospect Canal Reserve: History

 In the 1860s following droughts and population expansion, the need for a larger and more reliable water source was required for Sydney.
-A Special Commission, in 1869, recommended construction of the Upper Nepean Scheme.
+A Special Commission, in 1869, recommended the construction of the Upper Nepean Scheme.
 The proposal was approved in 1877 and work commenced in 1880.
 The canal was originally a dry-stone masonry construction in 1888.
 From 1902–12 it was largely reconstructed and relined to decrease outflow and increase capacity and stability.
 A part of the canal known as the Covered Way, located at the base of Prospect Hill near Hyland Road Greystanes, collapsed in 1904 and was reconstructed in 1905.
 The Covered Way is a basined component of the canal that protected the water supply from contamination that may have entered the canal due to the steepness and proximity of Prospect Hill.

 By the late 1980s, the Lower Canal was incapable of keeping up with the growing need for water from Sydney's large population.
 At its peak capacity, following alterations, it could still carry only 100 million gallons per day.
 In addition to that, increasing standards of water quality and security of supply were rising up against the urban development that was encroaching on the setting of the open water Lower Canal.

 The Upper Nepean Scheme saw water from the Upper Nepean, Avon, Cordeaux and Cataract Rivers channelled via tunnel, pipes and open canal to Prospect Reservoir.
 From Prospect Reservoir the water supply moved through an open canal known as the Lower Prospect Canal along the corridor now known as the Lower Prospect Canal Reserve.
 That use came to an end in May 1995, when the Lower Canal was drained and replaced by an underground pipeline from Prospect Reservoir to Pipehead, thus leaving the community with the chance to gain a spectacular parcel of land for recreational purposes.
 The pipeline increased the dependability, water quality and amount of water flow from Prospect to Pipehead.

 The Lower Canal was made into a public reserve in 1998 which follows the course of the former canal.
 The reserve has survived the intense urban development that surrounds it, due to its use, for over 100 years, as part of the water supply system for Sydney.
-August 2003 saw the reserve opened to the community with a cycleway–walkway running its full length and connecting with other cycleways that extend across a great part of the Sydney metropolitan area.
+August 2003 saw the reserve opened to the community with a cycleway–walkway (Western Sydney Parklands-Canal Reserve cycleway) running its full length and connecting with other cycleways that extend across a great part of the Sydney metropolitan area.